I’m thinking about song contests, what a scam they usually are, but don’t have to be.

 The website interface would be in many languages, so songwriters and listeners from Japan to Brazil to Greece to Russia could all contribute equally.

-Have it funded by someone who isn’t trying to profit off of this, but just thinks it should exist. (me?)
+Have it funded by someone who isn’t trying to profit off of this, but just thinks it should exist.
+(Probably me.)

 Seems it’d take nothing but one programmer and one organizer to make it happen.